Essential Golf Cart Repair Tips for Smoother Rides

 E-Z-GO: Reliability with Specific Needs

 E-Z-GO is one of the most popular golf cart brands, known for its reliability and user-friendly designs.
-However, even these carts have their unique repair needs:

 • Speed Controller Problems:

 E-Z-GO carts, especially the TXT and RXV models, often face issues with the speed controller.
 If your cart jerks, loses power or behaves erratically, the controller might need recalibration or replacement.
-Regularly inspect the controller and ensure it’s functioning properly.

 • Suspension Wear:

 E-Z-GO carts are known for their smooth ride, but the suspension components can wear out over time.
-Regularly inspect the leaf springs and shocks, and replace them if you notice a rougher ride or uneven handling.

 • Battery Cable Corrosion:

 E-Z-GO carts are prone to battery cable corrosion, which can lead to power loss.
 Clean the terminals regularly and apply a protective spray to prevent corrosion.
-Using OEM battery cables ensures a proper fit and reliable performance.

 Club Car: Durability with Advanced Systems